 On this island, there is no shortage of Filipino culture or food products for that matter.
 Need to find Del Monte brand (sweet) Tomato Sauce for your sphaghetti with hot dogs, no problem.
 Need some Red Horse or San Miguel to wash down your Balut?
 Again, walang problema!
 Guam seems to be the place where sari-sari stores become Super Sari-Sari’s because they all resemble a small grocery or market with just about every filipino product you can imagine, including imported filipino seafood delicacies like bangus (milkfish) and Alimasag (crab).
 Actually, even the local Chamorrow markets are sprinkled everywhere around the island and they too are like sari-sari stores on steroids.
 Here though they are referred to as neighborhood markets.
 How they all remain in business with so much competion is a wonder.
 It must be the cold beer, snacks and ice cream that keeps them going.
 I’m not sure.

 One thing is true about Guam, everything that is consumed on this island is imported.
 EVERYTHING!
-I guess it is allot like the island of Samar… most everything comes from either Cebu or Manila (except for local fish products and lumber).
+I guess it is allot like the island of Samar where most everything comes from either Cebu or Manila (except for local fish products, coconuts, and lumber).
 From lumber to riding lawnmowers to foodstuffs and draft beer, it is all shipped in from points around the globe.
 And yet it is rare to find something completely out of stock here except… when it is a Filipino product being shipped from Manila.
 As the owner of Ariana’s explained, many things are out of stock now because the shipments are all being delayed at the Port of Manila.
 That was her applicable reason anyway.
 In my opinion, it’s just another day and business as usual for the Philippines!
-Oh, and about those Snow Bear candies… we found them.
-The last two bags that were available and Teri bought them both.
+Oh, and about those Snow Bear candies… we finally found them – The last two bags that were available and Teri bought them both.
 Now they too are “Out of Stock.”